hardik-dadhich/portfolio-nextjs/content/blog/how-corporate-ladder-works-in-amazon.md

 ---
-title: The Hidden Reality of Amazon's Corporate Ladder: Performance vs Politics
+title: "The Hidden Reality of Amazon's Corporate Ladder : Performance vs Politics"
-date: '2025-12-19'
+date: "2025-12-19"
-author: Hardik Dadhich
+author: "Hardik Dadhich"
 summary: The Harsh Reality and basically how you can grow in corporate world, tips and tricks.
 tags:
-  - Next.js
+  - Soft skills
   - TypeScript
   - corporate
   - Amazon ladder
-slug: building-nextjs-portfolio
+slug : corporate-ladder-world
 ---

 # The Hidden Reality of Amazon's Corporate Ladder: Performance vs Politics